10-5-pursuit/lab-github/questions.md

 4. **What is the significance of the 'README.md' file in a GitHub repository?**

+README.md files are intended to provide orientation for engineers browsing your code, especially first-time users.
+The README.md is likely the first file a reader encounters when they browse a directory that contains your code.

    \`\`\`
    \`\`\`

 5. **How does GitHub's 'forking' feature work, and what is its primary purpose?**

+A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
+Forks are often used to iterate on ideas or changes before they are proposed back to the upstream repository, such as in open source projects or when a user does not have write access to the upstream repository.

    \`\`\`
    \`\`\`